Thinkwise/docs/docs/sf/merging.md

 ![](../assets/sf/image41.png)

-Figure 31: Pop-up for starting a Merge session
+*Pop-up for starting a Merge session*

 It is indicated which branch project needs to be merged with which project.
 Any conflicts are identified so that a solution strategy can be defined in the following step.
 In this situation only a comparison is made.
 Because no modifications have yet taken place the user can always go back to the previous step.
 Only when all conflicts have been resolved, see the following paragraphs, can the ![](../assets/sf/image43.png) *Execute merge session* task be started to carry out the merge session.